vcz-fr/Website/resume.md

 ## The Resume

-Again, thank you for the time you have spent discovering this website.
-Did you know that it only uses HTML and CSS for everything?
+Thank you for the time you have spent discovering this website.
+Did you know that it only uses HTML and CSS?
 That is correct, no JavaScript.
 It is open source, hosted and delivered by [Cloudflare](https://www.cloudflare.com/){:rel="nofollow"}
-and uses [Jekyll](https://jekyllrb.com/){:rel="nofollow"} to generate content!
+and uses [Jekyll](https://jekyllrb.com/){:rel="nofollow"} to generate content.

-Anyway, if you want to find out more, here are my generic resumes.
-Don't forget to come see me on my social networks!
+If you want to leave with something, here are my generic resumes.
+Don't forget to send me a message!

 </div>